mde/ejs/docs/4-models.md

 ##### examples
 ```
-this.adapter = ‘mongo’;
+this.adapter = 'mongo';
-// makes this model use mongo for it’s database
+// makes this model use mongo for it's database

-this.adapter = ‘riak’
+this.adapter = 'riak'

-this.adapter = ‘postgres’
+this.adapter = 'postgres'

-this.adapter = ‘memory’
+this.adapter = 'memory'
 ```

 * * *